jzurner1/certstream-server/README.md

 # CertStream Server

-Aggregates and broadcasts SSL certificates as they're issued live, by watching Certificate Transparency logs.
+Aggregates and broadcasts SSL certificates as they're issued live by watching Certificate Transparency logs.
+Provides a simple Docker container to easily set up your own server.
+Updated for slightly more resiliance and ease-of-use.

 ## Setup (Docker — recommended)